This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-I use a clicker and high value food rewards for crate training, the clicker being a little device that emits a sound when you click it to tell your puppy they’ve done something we want and will get a reward.
-A high value treat being cooked meats…not just kibble.
+The best way to crate train a puppy is to use a clicker and high-value food rewards for crate training, the clicker is a little device that emits a sound when you click it to tell your puppy they’ve done something we want and will get a reward.

-The following is a sample 20-step plan to crate training a puppy.
+The following is a more detailed sample 20-step plan to crate training a puppy.